shikulja/SpamThrottle/SpamThrottle/Readme.txt

 	Vanilla 1.12e (04/01/2017):Add more sites by @Bondon

 	Vanilla 1.13 (16/01/2017): Added support for .wr command and saving state

+	Vanilla 1.14 (04/02/2017): Improved multyline goldslers ban.
+				   Changed the way of storing filter and ban lists.
+Its should be same across alts on same account Added new stopwords for ban

 Acknowledgements:
 	This addon was originally inspired by ASSFilter, created by Yewbacca.